Contains the active ingredient, hydroxychloroquine sulfate

 While you are taking this medicine

-Your doctor will need to perform the following tests during treatment with hydroxychloroquine:
+Your doctor will need to perform the following tests during treatment with this medicine:

 It is recommended you wear sunglasses when out in the sun.